robertdebock/ansible-role-cargo/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-cargo.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-cargo)

-Provides cargo for your system.
+The purpose of this role is to install cargo on your system.

 Example Playbook
 ----------------